affiliate disclosure

 Kinsta provides 24/7 expert-level support for all its users, regardless of account level.
 The Kinsta support team monitors your site 480 times daily, ensuring your application remains active, secure, and always working as expected.

-Beyond this, Kinsta is available on various support channels, including email ticketing systems, phone calls, live chat, booking appointments, social media, and WhatsApp.
+Beyond this, Kinsta is available via various support channels, including email ticketing systems, phone calls, live chat, appointment bookings, social media, and WhatsApp.
 Plus, the Kinsta community lets you share ideas, collaborate, and get help from other Kinsta users.

 Cloudways offers standard support 24/7 for all users.
 You can access Cloudways’ knowledge base articles, submit tickets, and get help via live chat.

 Standard support means Cloudways will resolve any issue affecting your Cloudways platform and its infrastructure.
-However, if you have issues with your WordPress application, use the knowledge base article and guides.
+However, if you have issues with your WordPress application, use the knowledge base articles and guides.

 If you need Cloudways’ priority support and faster response time for application-level, proactive monitoring and investigation, and customization support, you can choose between the Advanced SLA and Premium SLA support add-ons.

-The advanced SLA support add-on costs $100/monthly (or 10% of your total invoice), and the Premium SLA add-on costs $500 monthly (or 10% of your total invoice), whichever is higher.
+The Advanced SLA support add-on costs $100/month (or 10% of your total invoice).
+The Premium SLA add-on costs $500/month (or 10% of your total invoice), whichever is higher.
 Learn more about Cloudways’ support limit.

 Kinsta offers more free support than Cloudways.